Skip to main content

 • whether aids can be taken into the test (for example, calculators, notes, textbooks, dictionaries)

-• how it will be marked, and
+• how it will be marked

 • how the mark will contribute to their overall grade.